vincent van duysen

 The challenge, Vincent Van Duysen notes, is “to design without too much ostentation within this type of building that already has a strong identity.
 There are elements that are part of an existing aesthetic that determines the kind of style I have to pick up on, yet I still needed to design a hotel that has its own unique features that make it different from any other hotel.”

-A hotel whose architecture supported a former military hospital and, within, a convent that once housed the nuns who ministered wounded soldiers.
+A hotel whose architecture supported a former military hospital and, within, a convent that once housed the nuns who ministered to wounded soldiers.

 With the restoration of the building’s neoclassical grandeur completed in collaboration with Wouter Callebaut Architecten, Vincent Van Duysen added contemporary architectural elements to upgrade the premises to function afresh as a modern hotel.
 Black, therefore, is a protagonist used to distinguish classic and contemporary elements.
 Notably at the hotel entrance, where a structure of black steel forms a stark contrast to the red brick facade.